cirosantilli/linux-cheat/hardlink.md

 #mv

-unlike symlinks, even if you move any of the files, changes in one file reflect immediatelly on the other:
+Unlike symlinks, even if you move any of the files, changes in one file reflect immediately on the other:

     echo a > a
     ln a b